spren9er/tilez/README.md

 However, there is one exception: the root (most outer) tile must have an absolute width and height!

-There are two ways to import tile components, either
+There are two ways to import tile components, either by

 ```javascript
 import { Tile } from 'tilez';